Stormont deadlock: Who's calling the shots on policy?

 With no ministers to make decisions affecting every facet of public life, civil servants have had to step up.

-A judge ruled that the Department for Infrastructure's permanent secretary did not have the power to give the go-ahead for a controversial waste incinerator plant in County Antrim.
+Last year, a judge ruled that the Department for Infrastructure's permanent secretary did not have the power to give the go-ahead for a controversial waste incinerator plant in County Antrim.

 The Executive Office (TEO)